aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 \## What is new in v1.2

 So what is new in v1.2?
-From the start, the goal of v1.2 was to support containerized model deployment of ML.NET models to a Kubernetes cluster.
+From the start, the goal of v1.2 was to support containerized model deployment of ML.NET models to a Kubernetes cluster, ideally with one line of code.
+There were a lot of moving parts that needed to come together to make this happen.
+Let's dive into it!